Hello23-Ygopro/ygopro-kj/README.md

 8. During your End Phase, resolve any [abilities](https://kaijudo.fandom.com/wiki/Card_Abilities) that trigger "at the end of your turn".
 Then your turn ends.

 **Important:**
+1. This YGOPro game is only compatible with the Microsoft Windows operating system.
-1. Online play is not supported.
+2. Online play is not supported.
-2. At least 1 player must have _Kaijudo Rules_ in their deck, otherwise the mod will not function properly.
+3. At least 1 player must have _Kaijudo Rules_ in their deck, otherwise the mod will not function properly.
-3. YGOPro does not allow you to look at a tapped card in your opponent's mana zone that was put there from a [Private Zone](https://duelmasters.fandom.com/wiki/Private_Zone).
+4. YGOPro does not allow you to look at a tapped card in your opponent's mana zone that was put there from a [Private Zone](https://duelmasters.fandom.com/wiki/Private_Zone).
 You will be able to look at it when it untaps, or is put into a [Public Zone](https://duelmasters.fandom.com/wiki/Public_Zone).

 ## How to win
 1. Attack your opponent with a creature that is not [blocked](https://kaijudo.fandom.com/wiki/Block) or removed when they have no shields left.